Herons are a family of migratory birds found in many regions, including Virginia.

 This unique coloring helps them blend into surrounding vegetation and makes them difficult for predators to identify.

-The American Bittern is primarily a water bird found along rivers and marshes, preying upon insects and small fish.
+The American Bittern is primarily a water bird found along rivers and marshes.
+It preys upon insects and small fish.

 In the winter, they travel south, searching for food over hundreds of miles before returning to warmer weather during springtime migration.

-These remarkable types of herons in Virginia are admired for their beauty and are considered an important part of the state’s natural habitat.
+Virginia’s remarkable types of herons are admired for their beauty and are considered an important part of the state’s natural habitat.

-Identifying these birds is relatively easy due to their large size and distinct vocalizations used for communication within their species or with potential mates or even predators such as owls.
+Identifying these birds is relatively easy due to their large size and distinct vocalizations, which they use for communication within their species, with potential mates, or even with predators such as owls.

 Researchers and conservationists are looking for ways to protect this species from habitat loss or industrial pollution threats.

-It is essential to study population sizes to better understand the species’ current status in a few regions like Virginia.
+Studying population sizes is essential to better understanding the species’ current status in a few regions, such as Virginia.